ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  satisfied, then the target variable will be corrected, depending on which target variable has been selected:

-1. If Amend Total = 0, then the components are automatically corrected for the target period to be equal to the total in the target period.
+1. If Amend Total = FALSE, then the components are automatically corrected for the target period to be equal to the total in the target period.
-2. If Amend Total = 1, then the total is automatically corrected for the target period to equal the sum of the components in the target period.
+2. If Amend Total = TRUE, then the total is automatically corrected for the target period to equal the sum of the components in the target period.

-However, if the chosen conditions are not satisfied, then no correction is applied, and the responder is recontacted for confirmation, if the target variable is a returned value.
+However, if the chosen conditions are not satisfied, then no correction is applied, and the responder is recontacted for confirmation if the target variable is a returned value.

-### 6.3 Method Error Handling
+### 6.3 Exception Handling

 In the case of the method experiencing processing issues, the method shall not result in any output records.
 Instead, a suitable error